ballerina-platform/ballerina-dev-website/learn/getting-started/getting-started-with-ballerina.md

 - The `[http](https://lib.ballerina.io/ballerina/http/latest)` module provides high-level abstractions to work with the HTTP protocol.
 - The listener declaration creates a new HTTP listener with port 8080.
 Listener is the entity that receives the network input and then routes it to the attached service(s).
-- The service declaration specifies the listener, to which the service gets attached, and a collection of remotely accessible methods.
+- The service declaration specifies the listener to which the service gets attached and a collection of remotely accessible methods.
 There are two kinds of methods: `resource` and `remote` methods.
 - Services use remote methods to expose services in procedural style: remote methods are named by verbs, and resource methods for data-oriented protocols: resources are named by nouns.
 - In this example, there are two resource methods: The first one responds to `HTTP` `GET` requests with the path `/greeting`, and the other one responds to `GET` requests with the path `/greeting/{name}`.
 - These resource methods return a `string` value that maps to the content-type `text/plan` in the `HTTP` response.